 Dr. Scales teaches literacy education courses and enjoys a project-based approach.

-Dr. Scales' research interests include teachers’ visions, how they are enacted in their teaching, and teacher development.
+Dr. Scales' research interests include teachers’ visions, how they are enacted in their teaching, teacher metacognition, and teacher development.